-Laphroaig distillery is somewhat notorious for changing the design of its labels multiple times in the same decade.
-These changes can be drastic, or something as small as the position of the ABV on the label.
-These small details can sometimes make it difficult to date Laphroaig bottles.
-And, as the age of the bottle can affect the value, dating the bottles is important.
+Laphroaig distillery is renowned for changing the design of its labels multiple times in the same decade.
+The changes can be drastic, or as small as the position of the ABV on the label.
+While sometimes frustrating, these minute details can also help pinpoint a bottling date for Laphroaig and can have a big impact on value should you wish to sell your bottle.

-We have written this comprehensive guide on Laphroaig labels and bottles so that you know exactly which bottle is sitting in your drinks cabinet.
+This comprehensive guide on Laphroaig labels and bottles will help you decipher exactly which bottle is sitting in your drinks cabinet.
+But if you’re short on time you can use the below as a quick indicator:

 - Floz – fluid ounces